jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 # Creating Your Own SNOBFit Optimisation
 **Barnaby Walker, James Bannock, Adrian Nightingale, and John de Mello**

-In our article, '*Tuning Reaction Products by Constrained Optimisation*', we describe an approach to formulating chemical syntheses as soft constrained optimisations with several competing requirements on the outputs.
-The algorithm we used was the Stable Noisy Optimisation by Branch and Fit, or SNOBFit, algorithm proposed by [Huyer and Neumaier](https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
-For ease of use, we developed a MATLAB class-based wrapper for the SNOBFit [implementation provided by Huyer and Neumaier](http://www.mat.univie.ac.at/neum/software/snobfit/).
+In our article '*Tuning Reaction Products by Constrained Optimisation*' we describe a simple method for carrying out multiobjective chemical optimisations, in which a compromise must be reached between several competing properties.
+The optimisation is carried out by treating the problem as a constrained optimisation, in which a lead property is minimised subject to upper and lower limits on the values that the other properties may attain.
+The algorithm we used to carry out the optimisation was "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by [Huyer and Neumaier](https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).

-In this folder you will find tutorials on how to install our MATLAB package, how to run an standard optimisation with SNOBFit, and how to run a soft constrained optimisation.
+For convenience, we have developed a MATLAB class-based wrapper for SNOBFit [implementation provided by Huyer and Neumaier](http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.

-In this tutorial we will explain how to configure your own optimsation.
+In this folder you will find tutorials explaining how to install our MATLAB package, how to run a standard (unconstrained) optimisation with SNOBFit, and how to run a constrained optimisation.

 ## Defining Your Own Functions
-Our SNOBFit interface package includes some example objective and constraint functions.
-However, you will more than likely want to define your own optimisation targets and constraints.
-To do this, you will need to write them in the form of an *objective function* and a *constraint function* (which may contain multiple constraints).
-These need to be written in the form of a MATLAB function, and stored in the correct folder in the code files.
+Our SNOBFit interface package includes some example objective and constraint functions that are commonly used for benchmarking the performance of optimisation routines.
+You should first familiarise yourself with running these example functions by following the instructions in XXX.
+The remainder of this document describes the procedure for defining your own objective and constraint functions.

 ### SNOBFit Package Organisation
 Our SNOBFit package is organised in the following folders: